spotbot2k/pimcore-simple-forms/docs/01_Basic_Configuration.md

 5. Drag you email documents onto the output tab of the form object.
 6. Use the "Simple Form Object" aeriabrick on any page to render the form.
 7. Done

+**Warning!**: The provided email controller will not work in pimcore 6.9, you will need to implement your own.